Watch the webinar now:

 • Relevance of total cost accounting in purchasing

 In purchasing, total cost accounting plays a decisive role in the evaluation of procurement decisions.
-By analyzing all costs incurred, buyers can identify hidden costs and take the total cost of ownership (TCO) into account.
-This enables a holistic view of supplier offers and supports strategic decisions regarding supplier selection, price negotiations and long-term cooperation.
+By analyzing all costs incurred, buyers can identify hidden costs and reduce the TCO into account.
+This enables a holistic view of supplier selection and supports strategic decisions regarding supplier selection, price negotiations and long-term cooperation.

 • Cost optimization: Identification of potential savings through comprehensive cost analysis.